 Prior to attending law school, Kenny worked for three years at Centerpulse Orthopedics, designing custom surgical instruments and custom orthopedic implants for hip, knee, shoulder, and ankle replacement surgery.

 - The University of Texas at Austin (J.D. with honors 2006); Texas A&M University (B.S. in Biomedical Engineering cum laude 2000)

-- Ohio; Illinois; U.S. District Courts for the Northern District of Ohio, Northern District of Illinois, Eastern District of Texas, and Eastern District of Michigan; and registered to practice before the U.S. Patent and Trademark Office
+- Ohio; Illinois; U.S. Court of Appeals for the Federal Circuit; U.S. District Courts for the Northern District of Ohio, Northern District of Illinois, Eastern District of Texas, and Eastern District of Michigan; and registered to practice before the U.S. Patent and Trademark Office